Heartburn is a feeling of burning pain or discomfort in the chest, usually after eating.

 When to see a doctor about heartburn

 If over-the-counter treatments don't work, or you rely on them often, see your doctor.
-If you have heartburn more than twice a week, it could be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines or, rarely, surgery.
+If you have heartburn more than twice a week, it could be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines.

 A lot of people take heartburn medicines when they don’t need to.
 The Royal Australian College of General Practitioners recommends that you discuss any medication you are taking for GORD or heartburn with your doctor or specialist to assess the possibility of reducing your dose or stopping the medication if safe to do so.
 For further information, visit the Choosing Wisely Australia website.

 Read about other symptoms of GORD.